 2. The Intelligent Investor

 The Intelligent Investor, written by Benjamin Graham in 1949, is one of the most important books ever written about investing.
-Buffett has referred to it as “the best book on investing ever written,” he even uses parts of it when giving speeches.
+Buffett referred to it as “the best book on investing ever written,” he even used parts of it when giving speeches.
 The principles taught in this book are timeless and have been proven to work over time.

 Graham emphasizes the importance of the margin of safety, which he believed was the cornerstone of intelligent investing.
 He also talks about how investors should look at value rather than price and how to evaluate a company’s financial statements to make sound decisions.
 Graham strongly influenced Warren Buffet.